 In cases where a deposit is necessary, the USPTO collects information to determine whether the depositor is in compliance with the deposit rules.
 This includes statements proving notification to the interested public on where to obtain samples of the deposits and confirming that all restriction on access to the deposit will be irrevocably removed upon issuance of the patent.
 A viability statement also must be submitted to the USPTO showing that the biological material was tested by the depository or another, the conditions of the test, and that it is a viable or acceptable deposit.
 A viability statement is not required when a deposit is made and accepted under the Budapest Treaty.

-Once a depository has been recognized by the USPTO, occasions may arise where additional communication between the depository Start Printed Page 64876and the USPTO is necessary.
-For example, a depository must request and obtain written approval from the USPTO to handle additional types of biological materials other than the material originally recognized.
-Depositories may (on behalf of depositors) submit viability statements for deposits tested at the depository and/or documentation proving the public has been notified about where to obtain samples.
+This collection also covers additional information gathered by the USPTO that may be needed after a depository has Start Printed Page 63856been recognized by the USPTO.
+For example, this collection covers requests to handle additional types of biological materials other than the material originally recognized, and viability statements that depositories may submit (on behalf of depositors) for deposits tested at the depository and/or documentation proving the public has been notified about where to obtain samples.

 II.
 Method of Collection

 By mail, hand delivery, or electronically to the USPTO.

 Type of Review: Extension of a currently approved collection.

 Affected Public: Businesses or other for-profits; and not-for-profit institutions.

 Estimated Number of Respondents: 951 responses per year.
 The USPTO estimates that approximately 3% (28) of these responses will be from small entities.